Kevin Nash: The Main Event Mafia (2008–2009)

-At Final Resolution, Nash and his partner Samoa Joe lost in a title match to TNA World Tag Team Champions A.J.
+At Final Resolution on January 6, 2008, Nash and his partner Samoa Joe lost in a title match to TNA World Tag Team Champions A.J.
 Styles and Tomko after Nash abandoned and seemingly betrayed Joe.
-Yet on the following Impact, when Joe stormed into Nash's locker room looking for a fight, Nash was actually able to persuade Joe into accepting his Machiavellian mentorship.
-Nash lost to Kurt Angle in a one-on-one match on Impact! with the winner qualifying for the Three Ways to Glory match at No Surrender.
+Yet on the following Impact!, when Joe stormed into Nash's locker room looking for a fight, Nash was actually able to persuade Joe into accepting his Machiavellian mentorship.
+Nash lost to Kurt Angle in a one-on-one match on Impact! with the winner qualifying for the Three Ways to Glory match at No Surrender on September 14.
 On the September 11 episode of Impact, prior to No Surrender, he seemingly parted ways with Joe on good terms.
-One month later, Nash returned at Bound for Glory IV and in a swerve, struck Joe in the back with Sting's bat, helping Sting win the TNA World Heavyweight Championship, turning heel once again in the process.
-On October 23, he formally joined Sting, Booker T, Scott Steiner, and Kurt Angle to create a villainous stable called The Main Event Mafia.
+One month later, Nash returned at Bound for Glory IV on October 12 and in a swerve, struck Joe in the back with Sting's bat, helping Sting win the TNA World Heavyweight Championship, turning heel once again in the process.
+On the October 23 episode of Impact!, he formally joined Sting, Booker T, Scott Steiner, and Kurt Angle to create a villainous stable called The Main Event Mafia.
 He explained that he never forgave Joe for his scathing comments directed at his best friend Scott Hall's no-show almost a year prior, and befriending him was all part of a long-term plan to screw him out of the title.
-He then went on to defeat Joe at Turning Point.
-Nash, however, was removed from the card for Genesis due to a staph infection, and was replaced by Cute Kip.
+He then went on to defeat Joe at Turning Point on November 9.
+Nash, however, was removed from the card for Genesis on January 11, 2009, due to a staph infection, and was replaced by Cute Kip.
 Nash returned on the January 29 episode of Impact! when the Main Event Mafia took over the show.
 On Impact! on April 23, he began an on-screen relationship with Jenna Morasca, who subsequently began acting as his valet.
-At Slammiversary, he was reunited with Joe and helped Angle win the World Heavyweight Championship.
+At Slammiversary on June 21, he was reunited with Joe and helped Angle win the TNA World Heavyweight Championship.